Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by polynomial approximation

-A linear or polynomial system representation allow for a system analysis and controller design by LMI or SOS techniques, respectively.
+A polynomial system representation allows for a system analysis and controller design by SDPs via SOS techniques.
 Moreover, the well-elaborated error bounds for polynomial interpolation \citep{Hermite} can be leveraged by robust control methods to ensure rigorous guarantees despite approximation of the nonlinear dynamics.

-After an introduction of some background on SOS relaxation, we will elaborate data-driven control based on polynomial interpolation techniques.
-Subsequently, works on polynomial, rational, and Lur'e-type systems will be reported.
-Lastly, we will review a direct data-based closed-loop representation, which will also be leveraged in some of the presented frameworks.
+After an elaboration of data-driven control based on polynomial interpolation techniques, works on polynomial, rational, and Lur'e-type systems will be reported.
+Lastly, we will review a data-based closed-loop representation, which will also be leveraged in some of the later presented frameworks.